 - It has insect-repelling properties.
 Many studies show that cedar oil (oils) acts as a natural deterrent against insect pests.

 - It’s long-lasting.
 The combined moisture- and heat-resistant qualities of cedar ensure that it will last you a long time with proper maintenance.
-This is why cedar infrared sauna option are highly regarded because they boast high-durability and effective relaxation.
+This is why cedar infrared sauna options are highly regarded because they boast high durability and effective relaxation.

 Summary: Cedar brightly colored material that’s always a good option because of its calming aroma, high durability, and natural insect-repelling properties.